Aguiar-Dev/Portfolio/Utility_Tool/README.md

 ### Version Bump

-This module is good to use with gulp.
+This module is good to use with gulp, since it automates the versioning process when you run gulp.

-Call this module to increment the version number.
+Call this module to increment the version number, based on semantic versioning.

 #### Usage
 ```javascript